 RSO advisors are important because they serve as role models for students and their involvement in the organization provides learning experiences that are transferable to situations beyond college.
 If you have any questions that are not answered on this page, please contact the Graduate Assistant for RSO Development: email@example.com.

 An RSO advisor may be any of the following:

-- A WMU faculty and/or staff member
+A WMU faculty and/or staff member;

-All RSOs are required to have their advisors complete two forms upon registration in ExperienceWMU: the "Letter of Intent" and the "Advisor Expectations Form."
-Students can find both forms when they register their RSO in ExperienceWMU.
-Students should make sure that they acquire all necessary signatures before submitting these forms on ExperienceWMU.
+All RSOs are required to work with their advisors to complete two forms before registering via ExperienceWMU: RSO Advisor Letter of Intent and RSO Advisor Expectations Form.
+Students should make sure they acquire all necessary signatures before submitting these forms during the registration process.